 Thanks to its many physical, emotional and spiritual benefits, yoga has gained significant popularity over the past decade.
 It has become more accessible and less intimidating.

 More and more, research supports yoga as an effective and holistic tool in a comprehensive approach to trauma recovery.
-In fact, yoga therapy is offered at Safe Connections as a recovery tool, and we have a therapist who is a Registered Yoga Teacher (RYT) on staff.
-Safe Connections also partners with Big Bend Yoga Center, a Webster Groves studio that has been offering free classes to clients and staff for more than a decade.
+Safe Connections partners with Big Bend Yoga Center, a Webster Groves studio that has been offering free classes to clients for more than a decade.

 Trauma affects the mind and body, and, because of this, many trauma survivors aren’t able to regain a sense of safety and relaxation.
 This can translate to an inability to cope, resulting in difficulty falling asleep, nightmares, recurrent flashbacks, and debilitating physical symptoms.

 The trauma-informed practice has four key themes: experiencing the present moment, making choices, taking effective action and creating rhythms.
 Classes are structured, supportive and emphasize choice in postures.

 Students are encouraged to listen to their bodies first and practice being guided by their own experience.
 Benefits include feeling safe in the body and mind, a sense of control over the body, decreased reactivity, emotional regulation, increased ability to focus, elevated mood, and stress reduction.
 All individuals affected by trauma, including caregivers, may use the practice for ongoing self care, health and well-being.